marlonbarrios/epistemologyofllms/readme.md

 - ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).
+This essay is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 ### Attribution:
 - **Author:** Marlon barrios solano